-A registered member who participates in, or attends or votes, at a meeting in a manner contemplated in this sub-section is deemed to be present in person at the meeting for all purposes, including determining quorum.
+A registered member who participates in, or attends or votes at, a meeting in a manner contemplated in this sub-section is deemed to be present in person at the meeting for all purposes, including determining quorum.

 If notice of a meeting has been given or sent and the time, place or manner of holding the meeting is subsequently changed to hold the meeting as permitted by this sub-section, the Council must provide information about the change within a reasonable time by sending it to each person entitled to receive notice at the email address they provided to receive documents from the Association and by posting information about the meeting on the Association's website.
-If the member has not provided an email address for purposes of such notice, it shall be sufficient to send a notice by mail to the mailing address of the member as set out in sub-section 4(3).
 A revised Notice of Meeting is not required if notice of a change is given in accordance with this sub-section.